decision-labs/spacialdb-devcenter/README.md

 ## How to Contribute

 Treat this documentation like any code repository.
-If you have a minor addition you can submit an issue with the change or for something entirely new you can simply:
+If you have a minor addition or fix, then select the particular file and press the   'Fork and edit file' button.
+For something entirely new you can:

 1. [Fork this repo][spacialdb-wiki]